Image Tom Thai, Flickr

 All cats (with exception to kittens under 4 weeks) should have access to clean, fresh drinking water at all times.

-Once weaned, kittens don't need milk, and most cats are intolerant to the sugars in milk which can cause a tummy upset.
-If you do want to give your cat milk, it is recommended you purchase the special "cat milk" from your supermarket or pet store.
+Once weaned, kittens don’t need milk, and most cats are intolerant to the sugars in milk.
+If you do want to give your cat milk, buy lactose free cat milk.